 Below is a complete listing of the Dragonfly graduate courses that count toward an AZA Certificate.
 Please note that course participants may be degree-seeking students in the Advanced Inquiry Program (AIP) or the Global Field Program (GFP), or they may be students who are not pursuing a master’s degree but are interested in the topic.
 Enrollment is open to applicants with a bachelor’s degree regardless of academic major or profession.
 All courses are taken for university credit.
 The number of elective credits awarded for each course as part of the AZA certificate program will vary based on course length.

-Zoo-based courses combine work in a web-based learning community with coursework in one of seven U.S. cities at institutions that offer Dragonfly’s Advanced Inquiry Program (AIP) master’s degree.
+AIP Web+ courses combine work in a web-based learning community with face-to-face experiential learning and field study at premiere community learning institutions affiliated with Dragonfly’s Advanced Inquiry Program (AIP) master’s degree.

 Global Earth Expeditions courses combine work in a web-based learning community with coursework at conservation sites around the world.
 Students taking these courses may reside anywhere in the world.
 All Earth Expeditions courses count toward an AZA certificate.
-The Earth Expeditions application is due January 28, 2014.
+The Earth Expeditions application is due annually on January 28th.

-Zoo-based courses combine work in a web-based learning community and face-to-face coursework at one of seven U.S. zoos.
+Advanced Inquiry Program Web+ courses combine work in a web-based learning community with with the excitement of experiential learning in person at AIP Master Institutions in Chicago, Cincinnati, Cleveland, Denver, San Diego, New York, and Seattle.
 Students taking these courses should reside near one of the following zoos:

 Chicago: Chicago Zoological Society – Brookfield Zoo